sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * HR will schedule a call with the employee and their buddy to clarify [onboarding goals](/guides/an-effective-onboarding-structure) and schedule the checkpoints
 * HR will schedule a quick call to introduce the company management to the employee, and viceversa
 * HR and the employee will schedule a brief talk where the employee will self-introduce to the company
-* <a name="facewall-shot"></a>HR will arrange a shooting session for the website facewall (this can also be used as a profile picture)
+* <a name="facewall-shot"></a>Marketing will contact the employee to choose a facewall shot (this can be used as profile picture as well)

 ## Things to do one month after the onboarding